hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 mitsurugi@dojo:~/chall/ESCAPE/_Be3rP4ck.extracted$
 ```

 That's a lot of 'ELF' in this file.
-If you have reversed a lot of ELF file, you should have figured that you have a lot of zeroes in it.
+If you have reversed some ELF files, you should have figured that you have a lot of zeroes in it.
 And zero is the identity with XOR.
-So, this file could be an ELF file xored with the key 'ELF'.
+So, this file could be an ELF file xored with the key 'ELF' (wild guess).
 We can use xortool <https://github.com/hellman/xortool> to check this for us:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE/_Be3rP4ck.extracted$ ./xortool/xortool/xortool 20C0 -c 00
 The most probable key lengths: